nvbach91/ops2x/README.md

 ## User guide ##
 ### Printer setup ###
 * buy a thermal receipt printer and install its driver, buy a 80mm width type
-* open you web browser (try to use Chrome lads)
+* open you web browser (best Chrome)
 * CTRL+P to open print dialog and set printer to the thermal printer
 * change margins to none and you're good to go

 ### Barcode scanner setup ###
-* plug you scanner to a free USB port
+* plug you bar code scanner to a free USB port and that's it

 ### Accounts ###
-* register an account
+* register an account in the web app
 * login with that account
-* open cash register with "Admin" and PIN "0000"
 * go to settings and create a new employee
+* if more than one person work with the POS then employees will be required to login

 ### Sale ###
-* use you keyboard to enter prices, you can tap Numpad Enter to call price input, then use sale group buttons to add it to checkout
+* use you keyboard to enter prices, you can use Numpad to use price input directly, then use sale group buttons to add it to checkout
-* use virtual keyboard to enter prices, then use sale group buttons to add it to checkout
+* use virtual keyboard (touch screen) to enter prices, then use sale group buttons to add it to checkout
-* use quick sale buttons to instantly register a common item
+* use quick sale buttons to instantly register a common item in quick sale tabs
 * use barcode scanner to instantly register an item from the catalog
-* once done registering click on Pay and then enter the amount tendered and click DONE or click Print first then click DONE
+* once done registering click on Pay (or hit SPACE) and then enter the amount tendered and click DONE (or hit SPACE) or click Print first then click DONE

 ### Catalog ###
 * go to settings and open Edit PLU